Cube Roots

 View on concept map

-The cube root of x, written \sqrt[3]{x}, is the number that when multiplied by itself three times equals x.
+The cube root \sqrt[3]{x} is the number that, when cubed, gives x — defined for all real numbers, including negatives.
 Cube roots appear when finding the side length of a cube from its volume, and in solving cubic equations.

 This concept is covered in depth in our cube roots, square roots, and irrational numbers guide, with worked examples, practice problems, and common mistakes.